 U.S. Attorney General’s Award for Exceptional Service (1996)

 Hans-Michael Giesen is a partner in GIESEN HEIDBRINK, a Berlin law firm which was formed by two experienced partners performing a senior advisers’ role.
-Both partners have more than 20 years of professional experience in leading national and international firms.
 Their joint firm focuses on corporate and transactional work, complex contracts as well as litigation and arbitration, often with an international dimension.

-Michael specializes in corporate and transactional work, representing corporate clients, entrepreneurs and governments A significant part of his practice is devoted to acting as a notary public in corporate transactions.
+Michael specializes in corporate and transactional work.
+A significant part of his practice is devoted to acting as a notary public in corporate transactions.

-Michael has been a longstanding member of the board of the Berlin bar and has just been reelected as a member of the legislative assembly of the German bar (Satzungsversammlung der Bundesrechtsanwaltskammer) where during his last term he chaired the committee on professional rules and advertising.
-Nominated by the German Federal Bar, he is a member of the Policy Committee of the Bar Issues Commission of the International Bar Association.
-He is also an active member of a number of other international bar associations, including the American Bar Association.
+Michael is a member of the legislative assembly of the German bar (Satzungsversammlung der Bundesrechtsanwaltskammer) where he also chairs the committee on professional rules and advertising.
+Nominated by the German Federal Bar, he is a member of the Council of the International Bar Association and of the Policy Committee of the IBA’s Bar Issues Commission.
+He is also an active member of a number of other international legal organizations, including the American Bar Association.

-After completing his legal education in Germany Michael graduated from the University of Michigan Law School with a Master of Laws degree.
-Since 1985 he has practiced twice in New York, where he is also admitted to the bar, in Frankfurt/Main and in Berlin, first as a partner with the German Bruckhaus firm, then with Freshfields Bruckhaus Deringer and a German national firm.
+After having completed his legal education in Germany Michael graduated from the University of Michigan Law School with a Master of Laws degree.
+Since 1985 he has practiced twice in New York, in Frankfurt/Main and in Berlin, first as a partner with the German Bruckhaus firm, then with Freshfields Bruckhaus Deringer and a German national firm.
 In March 2012, together with Alfried Heidbrink, who has a similar background but focuses on dispute resolution, he founded his current firm.

 Harlan Zimmerman is a Senior Partner of Cevian Capital, with responsibilities across investment, engagement and business matters of the firm.
 He is based in London and has worked with Cevian since 2003.